Team Principal: Mark Burdett

-Andy Miller has a wealth of experience within the motor racing industry from F3 to Formula 1 and has work with developing drivers in their early stages of their career.
-Andy was one of the founding members of Paul Stewart Racing which would win a string of tiles before moving into F1 when Stewart Grand Prix was formed.
+Andy Miller has a wealth of experience within the motor racing industry.
+He has worked with many drivers during the early stages of their racing career.
+Andy was one of the founding members of Paul Stewart Racing which won a string of titles before moving into F1 when Stewart Grand Prix was formed.

 Driver Coach: Robbie Kerr

 Multiple A1GP race winner, most 'capped' driver for A1 Team Great Britain, winner of the prestigious British F3 Championship, Formula Renault Star Cup Victor, Podium finisher at Le Mans 24 hours 2007, British Formula First Champion - just a few of the career highlights of professional racing driver Robbie Kerr.
 With a hugely successful twenty year career behind him, Robbie Kerr is one of the most experienced and high-profile British racing drivers on the international stage.

 Robbie approaches driver coaching the same as his own racing, with a competitive spirit and a single-minded desire to be the best.